Daaanieell/UI-Research-WS-2/README.md

 <img width="409" height="861" alt="image" src="https://github.com/user-attachments/assets/b88a789a-a287-4766-af24-18459d3ce974" />

 #### Step 5.4: Selecting NPCs

 Requirements: NPCHelper.cs

 The field itself is created and managed by the helper class NPCHelper, which keeps your editor code clean and modular.

-Open WeaponGridMain.cs and locate the CreateGUI() method
+- Open WeaponGridMain.cs and locate the CreateGUI() method

-Once your npcHelper instance has been initialized, add the following code:
+- Inside this method, initialize the npcHelper class and add the following code:

 ```c#
 ObjectField npcField = npcHelper.NPCObjField();